HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeDisplayLanguage.md

-# How to change the display language in WebSphere Portal log files without changing the locale in OS?
+# How to change the display language in HCL Digital Experience log files without changing the locale in OS?

 ## Applies to